 By default, Ubuntu then maps the new encrypted partition as an ext4 filesystem.
 We need to change it and also, set the correct mount point.

 After it is completed, and rebooting to new system, there is a little bit of setup to do in order to make real use of btrfs.

 Let’s install Timeshift.
 Open the Terminal app, and execute below commands:

-sudo apt update sudo apt install timeshift
+sudo apt install timeshift

 Now, open Timeshift and select btrfs, select your root partition and proceed with the defaults.
 You will have an option to select how often snapshots are made and how many of each type of snapshots should be kept.